-Information regarding the Minnesota State Retirement System ("MSRS"), to which the Agency contributes, is included in Appendix A to this Official Statement at pages 57 and 58 under the heading "Defined Benefit Pension Plan."
+Information regarding the Minnesota State Retirement System ("MSRS"), to which the Agency contributes, is included in Appendix A in the Notes to Financial Statements at pages 57 and 58 under the heading "Defined Benefit Pension Plan."
 As noted in the information under that heading, the details of the plan are provided on a System-wide basis and the Agency's portion is not separately determinable.
-As described in the notes to the financial statements at page 35 under the heading "Summary of Significant Accounting Policies - New Accounting Pronouncements," the new GASB pension-related Statement 68 - Accounting and Financial Reporting for Pensions will be effective for the Agency's fiscal year ending June 30, 2015.
+As described in Appendix A in the Notes to Financial Statements at page 35 under the heading "Summary of Significant Accounting Policies - New Accounting Pronouncements," the new GASB pension-related Statement 68 - Accounting and Financial Reporting for Pensions is effective for the Agency's fiscal year ending June 30, 2015.
 The State of Minnesota has not yet provided to the Agency its allocable portion of unfunded pension plan liability with respect to MSRS.
-That allocable portion will be affected by the number of retired Agency employees and the Agency cannot estimate it based on the number of current Agency employees as a percentage of the number of current State of Minnesota employees.
+That allocable portion will be affected by the number of retired Agency employees and the Agency cannot estimate this portion based on the number of current Agency employees as a percentage of the number of current State of Minnesota employees.